MBBS (1st Class Honours) University of Sydney 1988

 Fellow, Australian Faculty of Public Health Medicine (FAFPHM) 1995

-Raina has a 28-year track record in pandemics, epidemic infections, serious emerging infections, vaccines and control of respiratory viruses.
-She has worked as a clinician in hospitals, in health departments on outbreak control, and her PhD research was on screening, surveillance and contact tracing for TB and involved detailed tracking of the risk of infection in high risk contacts.
+Raina has a 31-year track record in pandemics, epidemic infections, serious emerging infections, vaccines and control of respiratory viruses.
+She has worked as a clinician in hospitals, in health departments on outbreak control, and her PhD research was on screening, surveillance and contact tracing for TB and involved detailed tracking of the risk of infection in high-risk contacts.
 She worked for 15 years at the National Centre for Immunisation Research, and has conducted many vaccine clinical trials and has expertise in vaccinology and vaccine programs, especially vaccination of adults, at-risk and immunosuppressed populations.

 She is a graduate of the Australian Field Epidemiology Training program, the MAE at ANU, and has extensive experience in shoe-leather epidemiology of infectious diseases outbreaks.
 Her in-depth understanding of the science of outbreak investigation draws from this experience combined with her academic training through a Masters and PhD in Epidemiology.
 She is best known for research in the detailed understanding of the transmission dynamics and prevention of infectious diseases, particularly respiratory pathogens such as influenza, tuberculosis, bioterrorism agents and vaccine-preventable infections.
 She has led the largest body of research internationally on face masks and respirators in health care workers.
 Her research has been influential in informing guidelines for health workers on PPE.
 She has extensive expertise in vaccination programs, with a particular interest in adult vaccination with a focus on the elderly and vaccines for bioterrorism.
 Specific vaccination interests include influenza, pneumococcal disease, HPV, smallpox, herpes zoster and SARS-CoV2.
 She has done a body of work on vaccine effectiveness of influenza vaccine against myocardial infarction.
-She led a NHMRC Centre for Research Excellence in immunisation for high risk populations, and is head of UNSW-VIRL, a vaccine research centre focused on adult and high-risk group vaccination.
+She led a NHMRC Centre for Research Excellence in immunisation for high risk populations, a vaccine research centre focused on adult and high-risk group vaccination.
 Her face mask research has focused on health care workers and hospitals.
-Her lab conducts research on aerosol dynamics and movement of respiratory droplets, in collaboration with aerospace and fluid mechanics engineers at UNSW.
-She has also done research on using risk-analysis methods for analysing the origins of emerging infectious diseases outbreaks such as MERS-CoV and is a leader in new approaches to biosecurity through cross-disciplinary response.
-She is involved in several research studies on COVID-19.
-She leads Biosecurity in Global Security PLuS and is interested in emerging threats to health security.
-She also designed and co-convened a course, Bioterrorism and Health Intelligence, taken by students at UNSW and ASU.
-She has led a smallpox pandemic simulation (Exercise Mataika, 2018 and Pacific Eclipse, 2019) in Australia and the US, which underpinned by modelling research and covers issues such as surveillance, diagnosis, health system capacity, mass quarantine, maritime transport and infected cruise ships, travel bans and the foundations of epidemic control.
-An online version of this, Unknown Biothreat Simulation, can be done as a self-paced exercise.
+She does cross-disciplinary research on aerosol dynamics and movement of respiratory droplets, in collaboration with aerospace and fluid mechanics engineers at UNSW, and on development of novel masks and re-usable materials.
+She currently leads a MRFF-funded study of airborne transmission of SARS-CoV-2 in hospitals, which seeks to develop real-time monitoring and mitigation of air quality and infection risk.
+She does similar work in aged care facilities.

-She also has an interest in the ethics of medicine, and specifically in dual-use research of concern, and has been on the World Organisation for Animal Health (OIE) committee for developing Guidelines For Responsible Conduct in Veterinary Research Identifying, Assessing and Managing Dual Use Research.
-She has research collaborations across the PLuS Alliance, with researchers from Arizona State University and Kings College London, and has an adjunct appointments at The College of Public Affairs and Community Solutions and the College of Health Solutions at ASU.
+She also has an interest in the ethics of medicine, and specifically in dual-use research of concern, has been on the World Organisation for Animal Health (OIE) committee for developing Guidelines For Responsible Conduct in Veterinary Research Identifying, Assessing and Managing Dual Use Research.
+She has research collaborations across the PLuS Alliance, with researchers from Arizona State University and Kings College London, and has an adjunct professorships at The College of Public Affairs and Community Solutions and the College of Health Solutions at ASU.
+She is an adjunct professor at ASU and was among the most highly cited researchers in Arizona during the COVID pandemic.
 She started a new cross-disciplinary journal, published by UNSW, Global Biosecurity, launched in February 2019.
-See Google scholar profile
+She published her first book, Dark Winter - An insider’s guide to pandemics and biosecurity in 2022, which conveys her knowledge and concerns about biosecurity in lay language for non-expert readers.
+Her new book, Vaccine Nation - Science, reason and the unravelling of 200 years of progress will be coming out in 2025 (New South Press).
+She has talent in art (and wanted to be an artist before deciding on medicine as a career) and creative writing, which flows to her creative talent in medical research and ability to apply creativity to complex research problems.

 Interested in Raina's story?
 Read "First Responder" and Lunch with Raina MacIntyre